How Close Is Spanish To Portuguese?

 Is Spanish and Portuguese the same Language?

 Whether it is due to their English loanwords or false friends, many people think that Portuguese and Spanish are the same.
 In truth, they are very different.
-Even their varieties like Chilean Spanish and European Portuguese have many differences.
+Even their varieties, like Chilean Spanish and European Portuguese, have many differences.
 Portuguese, which originated from Medieval Galician, shares a few similarities with Catalan, which is the second most popular language of Spain.
 But none of these European vernaculars are mutually intelligible, which proves that they are different languages.

-So, if you hire a Spanish to Portuguese translator, make sure they are a native speaker of the latter so they can provide you with accurate translations.
+So, if you hire a Spanish-to-Portuguese translator, make sure they are a native speaker of the latter so they can provide you with accurate translations.

 Do Spanish people understand Portuguese?